History of Unity Five Cities

 Unity-Five Cities started in November of 1999 at Peaceful Point in Arroyo Grande under the spiritual leadership of Licensed Unity Teachers Martha Aivaz, Patty Morales and Therese Solimeno.
 In April 2001 we moved to the current venue at 789 Valley Rd., Arroyo Grande as we outgrew the Peaceful Point location.

-Unity - Five Cities is now led by Rev. Brian Walker and is an expansion ministry affiliated with Unity Worldwide Ministries, now led by Spiritual Leader Chris Garey, Licensed Unity Teacher.
+Unity - Five Cities is now led by Rev. Brian Walker and is an expansion ministry affiliated with Unity Worldwide Ministries.

 Foundations of the Unity Movement

 The Unity movement was founded by Charles and Myrtle Fillmore.
 After Myrtle Fillmore's remarkable healing utilizing prayer and affirmations, many who were seeking help became interested in how she accomplished this healing.
 From small prayer circles in living rooms, Unity grew.
 The first issue of Unity Magazine was published in 1889.
 The teaching of the practice of prayer, through classes and correspondence, led to the establishment of Unity School, where the prayer ministry, Silent Unity, began, along with Unity School for Religious Studies, and a publishing arm for magazines and books.
 These services still exist today, under the name Unity®

 In 1965, the Association of Unity Churches was formed by ministers and churches for the purpose of focusing on establishing new churches, supporting existing ones, ordaining ministers and licensing teachers.
 To this day, we are a worldwide movement of about 1,000 churches and groups supporting individuals on their spiritual path by offering communities of like-minded believers.